Igna28/LRP-RepairZones/README.md

 # LRP-RepairZones
-ESX Script that allows you to repair your vehicle in certains areas for LATAMRP server.
+ESX Script that allows you to repair your vehicle on certains areas for LATAMRP server.

 # Installation

 Add to resource folder ```[esx]```

 Start using ```start LRP-RepairZones```

+# Usage

+Using /repair on the certains areas (default command, you can change it in the config.lua)

 # Requirements